Celtics vs. Nets Player Props Betting Odds

-Player prop bet options for Jayson Tatum, Mikal Bridges and others are available when the Boston Celtics visit the Brooklyn Nets at Barclays Center on Saturday at 8:00 PM ET.
+Jayson Tatum is among the players with prop bets available when the Boston Celtics and the Brooklyn Nets meet at TD Garden on Friday (at 7:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!